Is Word-of-Mouth Marketing the Best Form of Marketing?

 So if you are sure of your products or services, you can start subtly strengthening the WOM on social media by encouraging user-generated content.

 How to do that?
-Here are some ideas on how you can engage your social media followers to start building your online reputation.
+Here are some word-of-mouth marketing ideas on how you can engage your social media followers to start building your online reputation.

 Ask questions.
 Blunt messages, simple utterances, trivial sentences; they all are too dull for interaction.
 You may get a few likes, but that’s not enough to spark a conversation.
 If you ask questions, you show that you listen to your customers and want to know their opinion.
 And they will love to share what they think.
 The more comments you can get, the more social proof you gain.